Adopting a Chaos Engineering tool is a great step towards improving reliability, but a tool is only useful if you know how to utilize it effectively.

 For training purposes, have your engineering teams create standalone testing environments for running chaos experiments.
 Chaos Engineering is most effective when done on production systems, but while your engineers are learning, a test environment gives them more freedom to experiment without having to worry about accidentally causing an outage.

 With Online Boutique, we can spin up a fresh Kubernetes cluster and deploy the shop using its manifest file.
-We can use Gremlin to run attacks directly on Kubernetes resources (Pods, DaemonSets, Deployments, etc.), but we first need to install the Gremlin Kubernetes client.
+We can use Gremlin to run attacks directly on Kubernetes resources (Pods, DaemonSets, Deployments, etc.), but we first need to install the Gremlin Kubernetes agent.

 Here is our test cluster as shown in the Gremlin web app.
 Note that the frontend service is selected and highlighted as part of our blast radius.
 This shows us exactly which resources are being targeted for attack: